-A. At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice of Annual Meeting of Stockholders accompanying this proxy statement, including (i) the election of five directors for a term of one year, (ii) ratifying the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2017, (iii) approve an amendment to our Amended and Restated 2015 Incentive Plan, (iv) an advisory vote to approve the compensation of our named executive officers, (v) an advisory vote on the frequency of the advisory vote on compensation of our named executive officers, and (vi) transacting any other business that may properly come before the 2017 Annual Meeting or any adjournment thereof.
+A. At the Annual Meeting, our stockholders will act upon the matters outlined in the Notice of Annual Meeting of Stockholders accompanying this proxy statement, including (i) electing seven directors for a term of one year, (ii) ratifying the appointment of KPMG LLP as our independent registered public accounting firm for the year ending December 31, 2023, (iii) approving an amendment to our Amended and Restated Certificate of Incorporation, as amended, to increase our authorized shares of common stock by 30,000,000 shares from 50,000,000 to 80,000,000, (iv) approving an amendment to our Amended and Restated 2015 Incentive Plan, as amended, to increase the shares of common stock available for issuance thereunder by 3,000,000 shares from 3,000,000 to 6,000,000; and (v) transacting any other business that may properly come before the 2023 Annual Meeting or any adjournment thereof.